How long does it take to complete the Certificate?

 Most classes are offered online in parallel with in person on-campus sections.
 You can participate live if your schedule permit, or watch the recordings at your convenience.
 Class assignments follow the same schedule as for the on-campus section of the course so you have to keep up-to-date.

 Can I enroll in a class before I enroll in the Certificate?

 Yes.
-Distance students are permitted to take one or two classes as a non-degree graduate student (before providing TOEFL or IELTS).
+Distance students are permitted to take one or two classes as a non-degree graduate student.

 I do not hold a Bachelor degree in Engineering or a Physical Science.
 Can I still enroll in the Certificate?